Jeff Mallett: Indochino

-Mallett is former Chairman and an investor of Indochino, which claims to be the world's largest online retailer of custom suits, with a head office in Vancouver, British Columbia and second office in Shanghai, China.
+Mallett is former chairman and an investor of Indochino, which claims to be the world's largest online retailer of custom suits, with a head office in Vancouver, British Columbia and second office in Shanghai, China.
 It was founded by CEO Kyle Vucko, 22, and 26-year-old Heikal Gani – both students at the University of Victoria when they started the company.
 They started the company because of their own struggle to find a reasonably priced made-to-measure suit, launching the website in 2007.
 BusinessWeek featured Indochino in their series, America's Most Promising Startups, with the article "This Business Suits the Internet".
 Indochino has customers in 60 countries and sales nearly quintupled in 2009, with 35% of orders coming from repeat customers.
 The company has plans to open an additional 20 locations in 2019.

 Synacor

-Mallett is a board member of Buffalo, New York-based technology firm Synacor.
-Since September 2007, he has been a member of the board of directors of Synacor, a provider of private label digital Internet services to North American cable and telecom companies.
+Since September 2007, Mallett has been a member of the board of directors of Buffalo, New York-based technology firm Synacor, a provider of private-label digital Internet services to North American cable and telecom companies.